 You can define an onReceive instruction that will always be executed before every node's onRecieve.

 - Audit Trail: Record specific logs of messages received in the scope of this particular flow

 - Sentiment Analysis: Making sure the sentiment of the conversation is staying healthy

 To define new Flow-wide On Receive Actions, navigate to the relevant flow, then double click anywhere on the checkered background to show the Flow Properties Pop up.
 You can also click on the links in the top left corner of the flow editor.
 Under the On Receive section, click the Add Action button to add a new action.

-onNext (also called Transitions) is exactly the same thing as Flow-wide Transitions except that the conditions are evaluated only after
+onNext (also called Transitions) is precisely the same thing as Flow-wide Transitions except that the conditions are only evaluated

 onEnter have been executed.

 Special cases: If no condition is defined, the default behavior is that the conversation ends.
 If there are conditions defined but none match, nothing happens, i.e., the current node stays active, and it will flow when a condition is matched.
 By default, the

 Destination: A Transition always has a target that we call a Destination.
 It can be: